prapin/LuaClassBasedCall/README.md

    constructor, as a second argument
 *  It is usually possible to add support for custom types externally
 *  Code snippets can also be wide character strings
+*  Snippets strings can alternatively be external file names
+*  Support both Lua 5.1 and 5.2 API
 *  Various error handling possibilities:
    1. unprotected call
    2. protected call: the function returns the error message or `NULL`